MILVLG/imp/README.md

 bash scripts/finetune_lora.sh
 # bash scripts/finetune.sh # fully finetuning is not recommended
 ```
-You will get a trained model (a LoRA diff if you use `finetune_lora.sh`) under `./checkpoints/` when the training is done.
+You will get a trained model `imp-v1-3b-stage2-lora` (a LoRA diff if you use `finetune_lora.sh`) under `./checkpoints/` when the training is done.

-### 3.(Optional) Merging Models
+### Submodel merging
-You can use `merge.sh` merge lora weights and base model for evaluation and finetune own custom dataset.
+After the above model training, the model checkpoint consists of multiple sub-models.
+You can use the following script to merge the sub-models into a single one for model release.
+Our evaluation script supports both the sub-models and merge model. **However, if you want to fine-tune the model on your own custom dataset, only the merged model is supported.**

 ``` shell
 bash scripts/merge.sh
 ```
-After that, a checkpoint file will be stored in `./checkpoints/imp-v1-3b-merge`.
+After that, a checkpoint file will be stored in `./checkpoints/imp-v1-3b`.

-### 4.(Optional) Finetuning on Custom Dataset
+### Finetuning on Custom Dataset
 You also can finetune Imp in your own custom dataset use `finetune_lora_custom.sh`.

 ``` shell